 Baby talk at 18 months.
 Babies at this age say up to 10 simple words and can point to people, objects, and body parts you name for them.
 They repeat words or sounds they hear you say, like the last word in a sentence.
 But they often leave off endings or beginnings of words.
 For example, they may say "daw" for "dog" or "noo-noo's" for "noodles."

 Baby talk at 2 years.
-By the age of 2, babies string together a few words in short phrases of two to four words, such as "Mommy bye-bye" or "me milk."
+By age 2, babies string together a few words in short phrases of two to four words, such as "Mommy bye-bye" or "me milk."
 They're learning that words mean more than objects like "cup" -- they also mean abstract ideas like "mine."

 Baby talk at 3 years.
-By the time your baby is 3, his or her vocabulary expands rapidly, and "make-believe" play spurs an understanding of symbolic and abstract language like "now," feelings like "sad," and spatial concepts like "in."
+By the time your baby is age 3, his or her vocabulary expands rapidly, and "make-believe" play spurs an understanding of symbolic and abstract language like "now," feelings like "sad," and spatial concepts like "in."